Connor Muhleisen

 Connor Muhleisen (/mʌlaɪzən/) (born 19 February 2001) is an Australian professional rugby league player who plays as a for the St. George Illawarra Dragons in the National Rugby League and NSW Cup.

 Background

 Muhleisen was born in Wollongong, New South Wales.
 He played junior rugby league for Thirroul Butchers.

 Playing career

-A Wollondilly junior, Muhleisen was contracted to the St. George Illawarra Dragons as a junior coming through the ranks through the academy system.
+A Wollondilly junior, Muhleisen was contracted to the St. George Illawarra Dragons as a junior coming through the academy system.

 In round 22 of the 2023 NRL season, Muhleisen made his first grade debut for the St. George Illawarra Dragons in his side's 24−18 loss to Manly at WIN Stadium.

 On 28 September 2025, Muhleisen played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.